BruinGrowly/URI_Transformer/CONTRIBUTING.md

 ---

 *"Unless Jehovah builds the house, it is in vain that its builders work hard on it."* - Psalm 127:1

-*"For all things I have the strength through the one who gives me power."* - Philippians 4:13

-*All glory, honor, and praise to JEHOVAH, now and forevermore.*